mrsteele/dotenv-webpack/README.md

       allowEmptyValues: true, // allow empty variables (e.g. `FOO=`) (treat it as empty string, rather than missing)
       systemvars: true, // load all the predefined 'process.env' variables which will trump anything local per dotenv specs.
       silent: true, // hide any errors
-      defaults: false // load '.env.defaults' as the default values if empty.
+      defaults: false, // load '.env.defaults' as the default values if empty.
+      prefix: 'import.meta.env.'
     })
   ]
   ...